Horatio Chapin House

-The Horatio Chapin House, or simply, the Chapin House, is a historic home located at South Bend, St. Joseph County, Indiana.
+The Horatio Chapin House, or simply, the Chapin House, is a historic home located at South Bend, Indiana.
 It was built between 1855 and 1857 by Horatio Chapin, one of the early settlers of South Bend and the first president of the board of town trustees.
 The house consists of a 2 1/2-story, cross-plan, Gothic Revival style frame dwelling, a rare example of its kind in the region.
 It's considered an outstanding example of Gothic Revival architecture influenced by architect Andrew Jackson Downing.
 It is sheathed in board and batten siding and features lancet windows and a steeply pitched cross-gable roof with an elaborately carved bargeboard.
 The Chapin House is widely recognized as one of the most significant homes in the state of Indiana, and in 1980 it was listed on the National Register of Historic Places.

 Horatio Chapin was an American pioneer and a pioneer settler of South Bend, Indiana.
 A native of Massachusetts, his family moved to Detroit, Michigan in 1822.
 In 1831, Chapin travelled by pony along Native American trails to reach a trading post known then simply as the "south bend" in the St. Joseph River of northern Indiana.
 He set up the first general store of the region, and also helped establish the first church and Sunday school for residents.
 With the incorporation of the town of South Bend in 1835, he became the first president of the board of town trustees.
 A businessman and later banker in both South Bend and Chicago, Chapin became one of the wealthier members of the town.
 In 1855, he began to develop an estate just north of the city center, which eventually developed into the Chapin Park National Historic District, where his imposing Gothic Revival mansion, now known as the Horatio Chapin House, is located.
 In 1867 Chapin served as the founding president of the St Joseph County Historical Society.